Fermented foods and the community of microorganisms

 Integration into the diet |

 Fermented foods already contain pre-processed components, which can ease digestive work.
 At the same time, they may contain acids or biogenic substances to which sensitive individuals may react.
 For this reason, an individual and gradual approach is crucial for sensitive intestinal function.
-It is recommended that affected individuals integrate fermented foods in small amounts and well-distributed throughout daily life.
-This allows the intestine to gradually adapt to new stimuli.
+It is recommended that affected individuals integrate fermented foods in small amounts and well distributed throughout daily life.
+This allows the gut to gradually adapt to new stimuli.
 Careful selection of products is essential.
-Mildly fermented foods are generally better tolerated than strongly fermented variants.
+Mildly fermented foods are generally better tolerated than strongly fermented varieties.

-An objective assessment is of decisive importance in this context.
+An objective classification is of decisive importance in this context.

 A fermented diet does not represent a universal solution for sensitive intestinal complaints.
 It is advisable to always consider it in the context of the overall diet and adapt it to personal tolerance.